 The term ‘modern’ in Modern Monetary Theory (MMT) has a double meaning.
-On one level, ‘modern money’ is a literary reference to Keynes’ A Treatise on Money in which he suggests that the money of modern states has been chartal for at least four thousand years (see, for example, this paper by Randall Wray).
-On another level, the ‘modern’ in Modern Monetary Theory can be used to denote the period since the breakdown of Bretton Woods in 1971 (see, for instance, this post by Bill Mitchell that distinguishes the gold standard and Bretton Woods eras with the modern era of fiat currencies).
+On one level, ‘modern money’ is a literary reference to Keynes’ A Treatise on Money in which he suggests that the money of modern states has been chartal for at least four thousand years (see, for example, footnote 13 on page 10 of this paper by Randall Wray).
+On another level, the ‘modern’ in Modern Monetary Theory can be used to denote the period since the breakdown of Bretton Woods in 1971 (see, for instance, this post by Bill Mitchell that distinguishes the gold standard and Bretton Woods eras with the more recent resumption in many countries of sovereign fiat currencies).
 It is this second sense of the term ‘modern’ that is relevant in the present context.

 1. The currency is a public monopoly.
 Government issues the currency and is the only entity allowed to do so.

 2. The currency is not convertible into a commodity at a fixed rate.
 It is a fiat currency.
 The government does not promise to convert its currency into a precious metal or some other commodity at a set price.

 3. The exchange rate is allowed to float.
 The government does not promise to maintain a fixed exchange rate with any foreign currency.
 Instead, the exchange rate is ‘flexible’ or ‘floating’.
 As already mentioned, this feature is usually operative, but not always.

 Taking these three features together, we can say that modern money normally involves a ‘flexible-exchange-rate nonconvertible currency’, or ‘flex-rate currency’ for short.